Trust Your Voice - Pushing The Edge with Greg Curran

 “So where was this happening,” I hear you ask.

-Well it’s a regular ole Tuesday morning (Australia time), and I’m participating in a Teach Like a Pirate chat on Twitter (#tlap).
+Well it’s a regular ole Tuesday morning (Australia time), and I’m participating in an education chat on Twitter.

 And lest you think, Greg you’re overdoing the praise somewhat, I stand firm.
-It’s like this every-time I take part in a TLAP chat.
+It’s like this every-time I take part in an education chat.
 I never fail to come away, utterly pumped, on a high – with a bucket-full of ideas and an ever-expanding Personal Learning Network.

-I want to catch up with the Teach Like a Pirate educators – on a regular basis – to see how they (and their lucky students) thrive in all sorts of circumstances.
+I want to catch up with these educators on a regular basis – to see how they (and their lucky students) thrive in all sorts of circumstances.
 I want to soak up the ambience and the infectious energy.

 Carving Out SPACE to Thrive